CruxConnect/crux-docs/_ordering_retailer/create_order.md

 : (object) The Requested Shipping object contains the shipping carrier and shipping method from the request to create the Order.

 line_items
-: (list) The Line Items list contains line items with their uuid, item uuid, item name, sku uuid, sku id, sku name, cost, supplier uuid, supplier name, tracking numbers list, and allocation object.
+: (array) The Line Items contains line items with their uuid, item uuid, item name, sku uuid, sku id, sku name, cost, supplier uuid, supplier name, tracking numbers list, and allocation object.

 #### Fees Object: